marlonbochi/CalculatorInterestReactNative/README.md

 Link for download.
 https://play.google.com/store/apps/details?id=calculator.interest

-For install execute this commands
+For installation execute this commands

 `yarn install` and `react-native run-android`

+This app doesn't collect information from users, the app is developed to try new abilities.